17 Best Bean to Cup Coffee Machines of 2022

 Best bean to cup machines.
 The Gaggia Brera.

-My only niggles are that I wish it had more grind settings (the two De’Longhi machines above are slightly cheaper, and have more grind settings), and I found the grind adjusting a little bit stiff.
+My only niggles are that I wish it had more grind settings (the two De’Longhi machines above are mildly cheaper, and have more grind settings), and I found the grind adjusting a little bit stiff.

 Check Price – Gaggia Direct

-Likewise see my review on youtube:
+Also see my review on youtube:

 Check Price – Amazon UK Check Price – Currys